 The level of qualification (meaning individual Skills Deal) by an employer's industrial sector is shown in Table 4; the data excludes employers whose industrial sector was unclassified.
 Sub-level two qualifications were mostly present in the Construction and Manufacturing / Engineering sectors.
 The proportions in Table 4 reflect the distribution of learners by sector discussed earlier.
 Qualifications at Level 2 were especially prevalent (73% of all at Level 2) for employers in the Construction and Manufacturing / Engineering sectors.

-Table 4: Qualification level of training delivered by industrial sector (excludes unknown sector)
+Table 4: Qualification level of Training Delivered by industrial sector (excludes unknown sector)